-Yes, for our summer series, all competitors must carry at least 3 poo bags on them at the start of the race.
+Yes, all competitors must carry at least 3 poo bags on them at the start of the race.
 Failure to pick up after your dog will result in disqualification.
-In case of any delayed starts and for our winter series (details coming soon) head torches are an additional essential item for canicrossers and we strongly advise that the dogs have a light on their collars or harnesses too.
+For any events that are run in the dark, all competitors must have headtorches and we would recommend lights on the collars of dogs too.

 We will provide water for humans and dogs.
 However, we are aiming to minimise our eco footprint for these events, and we will therefore not be providing any plastic cups etc. and every competitor needs to bring a reusable cup or bottle with them.
 We will have several dog bowls scattered around.

 There are no specific breeds for canicross and any fit and healthy dog is welcome to take part.
 If a dog appears at all anxious or aggressive the Race Director reserves the right to refuse to allow you and your dog to compete.
 Dogs always take part at their owner’s risk.

 Do I have to run with a dog to take part?